nf-core/smrnaseq/README.md

 See [usage docs](docs/usage.md) for all of the available options when running the pipeline.

-## Introduction
-**nf-core/smrnaseq** is a bioinformatics best-practice analysis pipeline used for small RNA sequencing data.

-The pipeline is built using Nextflow, a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker containers making installation trivial and results highly reproducible.

 ### Pipeline summary

 1. Raw read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
 2. Adapter trimming ([`Trim Galore!`](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/))